jlacko/RCzechia/joss-paper/paper.md

 The package code is thoroughly tested, with 100% test coverage.
 In addition the package implements unit tests on the data provided, such as topological validity and internal consistency between administrative units.

 \newpage
-# Example of use
+# Examples of use
-Czech population at the LAU1 level as per the 2011 census, accessed via `czso` package from API of Czech Statistical Office, and mapped using `ggplot2` @wickham16 and `RCzechia::okresy()` call.
+Czech population at the LAU1 level as per the 2011 census, accessed via `czso` package from API of Czech Statistical Office, and mapped using `RCzechia::okresy()` and a `ggplot2` @wickham16 call.
 Note the use of low resolution objects to achieve a more stylized look.

 ``` r
 src <- czso::czso_get_table("SLDB-VYBER") %>%